rasin-tsukuba/rasin-tsukuba.github.io/_posts/2020-5-26-Summary-of-Automatic-Colorization.md

 where \\(v(\cdot)\\) is a weighting term that can be used to rebalance the loss based on color-class rarity.
 Finally, we map probability distribution \\(\hat{Z}\\) to color values \\(\hat{Y}\\) with function \\(\hat{Y} = \mathcal{H}(\hat{Z})\\).

 We account for the class imbalance problem by re-weighting the loss of each pixel at train time based on the pixel color rarity.
-Each pixel is weighed by factor \\(w\inR^Q\\), based on its closest ab bin.
+Each pixel is weighed by factor \\(w\in R^Q\\), based on its closest ab bin.

 $$
 v(Z_{h,w}) = w_{q^*},\ where q^*=\arg \max_q Z_{h,w,q}\\